taogen-docs/resources-of-learning/#cs-foundations.md

 - Understanding Cryptography: A Textbook for Students and Practitioners (2010) by Christof Paar,  Jan Pelzl
 - Network Security: Private Communication in a Public World (2nd, 2002) by Charlie Kaufman , Radia Perlman
 - Applied Cryptography: Protocols, Algorithms, and Source Code in C (2015) by Bruce Schneier
+- Counter Hack Reloaded: A Step-by-Step Guide to Computer Attacks and Effective Defenses (2nd, 2006) by Edward Skoudis, Tom Liston

 Some More